Astig-1982/Solid-Properties-Project/README.md

 ![navbar](https://solid-properties-project.s3.eu-west-2.amazonaws.com/media/navbar.png)

-The navbar is fixed and on top of the screens and it's avaiable on all pages throught.
+The navbar is fixed and on top of the screens and it's avaiable on all pages throughout.
 In it the user finds links to the following:
 * **Home** page
 * **Services** page
 * **Categories** section